gladiuscode/koa-blog-apis/README.md

-# Simple Auth Server
+# Simple Blog Api Server

-I've created this simple project that leverages the following tech stack to provide a simple authentication with JWT tokens
+I've created this simple project that leverages the following tech stack to provide a simple blog server api.

 | Dependency      |
 |-----------------|